encoding-group/paraport/README.md

 ```

 ## Contributing
-We are happy for all issues opend, pull requests sent, ideas shared.
+We are happy for all issues opened, pull requests sent, ideas shared.

 ## Licence
-This software is free and open source.
-Use it.
-We appreciate if you give credit or show us your results.
+This software is open source, use it for free.
+We appreciate if you give credit or share your results.